carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 ~~~
 {: .language-bash}

-This command takes about a minute to run, printing a lot of information on screen while doing so.
+This command takes about a minute to run, printing a lot of information on the screen while doing so.
 After finishing, Prokka will create a new folder, inside of which, if you run the `tree` command, you will find the following files:
 ~~~
 tree
 ~~~